 High school students learn construction skills and the meaning of social justice.

-Your donation is needed.
+Your donation is needed for the construction of the 3rd house.
 Tiny houses are cost-effective and are being used in other cities to address the issues of homelessness.
 St. Louis can be next.
 Together, all of us can make a difference in the lives of those who face this trauma.

 Click here to view a slide show on the Social Justice 4 All website.
 You are most welcome to join in this effort.
 It will change lives.